fakemanhk/openwrt-jp-ipoe/README.md

 From **Status > Overview** you'll see both **IPv4 Upstream** and **IPv6 Upstream** information:

+_(Note: If your plan comes with prefix delegation, your IPv6 Upstream might not show you any address, only a prefix will be shown, this is NORMAL)_

 ![](https://user-images.githubusercontent.com/21307353/212858791-e21a621e-0a5a-40a9-952f-ec9d759b6a9e.png)

 Testing with my Linux laptop by visiting the [OCN connectivity verification](https://v6test.ocn.ne.jp/) page, both IPv4/IPv6 addresses should be the same as above upstream informations: